How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 Exploring Career Paths

-The Navy has lots of job options.
+The Navy has a diverse range of job options.

-Each path has different duties and requirements.
+Each path offers unique responsibilities and requirements.

 • Aviation